emicklei/melrose-docs/content/docs/newbies/install.md

 ## Install Melrōse plugin for the free Visual Studio Code editor

-You can install the extension directly from your running Visual Studio Code Editor or by going to the [Marketplace published package](https://marketplace.visualstudio.com/items?itemName=EMicklei.melrose-for-vscode)
+You can install the extension directly from your running Visual Studio Code Editor or by going to the [Marketplace published package →](https://marketplace.visualstudio.com/items?itemName=EMicklei.melrose-for-vscode)

 ## Install Melrōse from source

-Instructions to get the source, install the runtime dependencies and compile the program, is documented in the [README](https://github.com/emicklei/melrose) of the project.
+Instructions to get the source, install the runtime dependencies and compile the program, is documented in the [README →](https://github.com/emicklei/melrose) of the project.

 ## Install Melrōse from package